By Tim Lambert

 At the end of the 18th century, wealthy people began to spend time at the seaside.
 (Again they believed that bathing in seawater was good for your health).
 Seaside resorts like Brighton, Worthing, Margate, and Eastbourne boomed.
 A man named Richard Hotham deliberately created a new seaside resort at Bognor.

 In the 19th century, other seaside resorts grew up at Blackpool, Southport, and Bournemouth.
 Brighton also flourished and by 1848 250,000 people were visiting the resort every year.

 In the 18th century, it was still common for rich young men to go on a grand tour of Europe, which would last for years.

 There were inns in the Ancient World and in the Middle Ages but in 1768 a new building in Exeter was the first establishment in England to have a French name – The Hotel.

 However, until the late 19th century going away on holiday was only for the wealthy.
 Then in 1871, the Bank Holiday Act gave workers a few paid holidays each year.
 Also in the 1870s some clerks and skilled workers began to have a week’s paid annual holiday.
 However, even at the end of the 19th century, most people had no paid holidays except bank holidays.

 In the early 19th century everyone had Sunday off.
-In the 1870s some skilled workers began to have Saturday afternoon off.
+In the 1870s some skilled workers began to have Saturday afternoons off.
 In the 1890s most workers gained a half-day holiday on Saturday and the weekend was born.